How Much Does a Land Survey Cost?

 Additionally, if you are working with an Architect, Contractor, or other consultant, we prefer to discuss your project with those professionals so that we can be certain that nothing is omitted, and your needs are thoroughly and efficiently met.

 What to look for in a Land Surveyor

 Land surveying services can be quite expensive, which is why you don’t want to make a poor decision for your money.
 Try to find personal recommendations and reviews or ask them to provide testimonials if possible.
 Do not choose a company on price alone; competency is the most important thing to take into account.
-The company should be properly licensed and fully insured.
+The company should be properly licensed and fully insured, including errors & omissions.
 You want a surveying company that will stand behind their work in case there is a boundary dispute.
 More importantly, disputes can be prevented by correctly researched, performed, and documented surveys.
 You also want to find a survey company that will still be around when and if you need future surveying on your property, as they will be able to use the previous work (which you paid for) as a basis for the additional work.
 A complete and correct survey that meets your needs and legal requirements may cost more now but will be less expensive in the long run and will add value to your property.
 WESI is dedicated to providing landowners with prompt responses and reliable surveying services.
 Please call us at (425) 356-2700 for a free estimate or complete our online estimate request.

 Interpreting Legal Descriptions